tahull/tahull.github.io/_posts/blog/2020-08-10-acf-animated.md

+## Understanding the result
-Lag points with significant overlap in the source signal and copy are points of interest and in an autocorrelation result these show up as high peaks.
-There is a lot of overlap of the signal and lagged signal at `lag=47`, and repeats again about every +47 lags for this source signal at this sample frequency.
+Lag points with significant overlap in the source signal and copy are points of interest; in an autocorrelation result these show up as high peaks.
+There is a lot of overlap of the signal and lagged signal at **lag=47**, and repeats periodically about every **+47 lags** for this source signal at this sample frequency.
 Normalizing the Lagged point with the sample frequency gives us the frequency at this point.
-The source is a `82.4 hz` signal and the result does agree.
+The source is a **82.4 hz** signal and the result does agree.
 \\(f = fs/47\\)